Uniaxial stress study of spin and charge stripes in La$_{1.875}$Ba$_{0.125}$CuO$_{4}$ by $^{139}$La NMR and $^{63}$Cu NQR: Appendix C: Observing the LTO-LTT transition

 Although the capacitive dilatometer of our strain cell has lower sensitivity than custom thermal-expansion measurement setups, it was sufficiently sensitive to detect a first-order LTO-LTT structural transition.
 We performed an exhaustive set of temperature sweeps at different uniaxial strains to characterize a change in the structural transition temperature $T_\text{LTT}$.
 We used two sweep rates, $r_1 = 1$~K/min and $r_2 = 0.5$~K/min, with each dataset measured for both cooling and warming, while the piezo stack voltage was held constant.
 Therefore, the observed displacement change should only come from the thermal expansion of the strain cell or the change in the sample's elastic properties.
-With the former being negligible in the measured temperature range, we can easily follow a structural transition as we increase the uniaxial stress on the sample.

-When applying [110] uniaxial stress, the change in $T_\text{LTT}$ is absent or too small to be revealed by this method.
+With the former being negligible in the measured temperature range, we can easily follow a structural transition as we increase the uniaxial stress on the sample.\\ When applying [110] uniaxial stress, the change in $T_\text{LTT}$ is absent or too small to be revealed by this method.
 In contrast, with the application of [100] stress sample displays a gradual, linear suppression of the $T_\text{LTT}$.
-Arguably, [100] stress promotes orthorhombicity and suppresses the transition to the LTT phase.

-To confirm our dilatometry measurements, we look for the LTO-LTT structural transition in our $T_1$ NMR measurements.
+Arguably, [100] stress promotes orthorhombicity and suppresses the transition to the LTT phase.\\ To confirm our dilatometry measurements, we look for the LTO-LTT structural transition in our $T_1$ NMR measurements.
 Using uniaxial stress along the [110] direction, we suppress the spin transition down to $\tso \approx 28$~K, revealing a discernible anomaly at $T_\text{LTT} \approx 56$~K which roughly coincides with the LTO-LTT transition.
 A similar feature was already observed in LESCO \cite{SimovicEPL} where the structural transition is separated from $\tso$ at zero strain.
 In addition to the slight increase in $T_1^{-1}$ relaxation rate, there is a discernible dip, LTT plateau in \ref{fig:LTT_T1}, in stretch exponent $s$ at $\tltt$, which implies a broader spatial distribution of the relaxation times $T_1$.
 This is consistent with the mixed-phase associated with the first-order structural transition.

-\subsection{SUPPLEMENTARY NOTE 4: Calculation of the Landau free energy model}
+\section{Appendix D: Calculation of the Landau free energy model}